chekanov/ZWIBuilder/README.md

 ./ARUN [URL]
 ````

 where URL points to the factseek.org document.
 Note that this can only work if you run this program within about 1 h of viewing, since cached images may be removed  on the external source.
-For example, view this article first:
+For example, view this article first uisng a web browser:

 ````
 https://factseek.org/r/wikipedia.php?q=Quark